 Kanarra Creek

 At about 1 mile into the hike, the trail once again intersects Kanarra Creek and then continues along the water.
-It’s probably easier to just walk through the stream than to continue to try to avoid getting wet.
-At this point, I changed into my Chacos and embraced the chilly water!
+At this point, it’s easier to walk through the stream than to try to stay dry.
+I changed into my Chacos here and embraced the chilly water!

 If you choose not to walk through the creek, make sure to stay on the trail to avoid further erosion of the banks.